Features, Definitions and Modes

 A bridge can be configured for several different network configurations.
 This currently includes a Native-to-ERC20 Bridge, an ERC20-to-ERC20 bridge, an ERC20-to-Native Bridge, and the AMB bridge.

-ERC20 to Native: Coins are locked in the Foreign Network and ERC20 tokens are minted in the Native network (the Native network must support Parity BlockReward functionality).
+- ERC20 to Native: Coins are locked in the Foreign Network and ERC20 tokens are minted in the Native network (the Native network must support OpenEthereum BlockReward functionality).
 The xDai chain uses this bridge mode.

-AMB Bridge: Transfer arbitrary data between two networks - data is interpreted as an arbitrary contract method invocation.
-This allows transfer operations with NFT tokens and their metadata.
+- AMB Bridge: Transfer arbitrary data between two networks - data is interpreted as an arbitrary contract method invocation.
+For example, this allows for transfer operations with NFT tokens and their metadata.

 The bridge consists of several components, including smart contracts, an event handler, and an optional UI.
 All components except for the Bridge Smart Contracts are located in the https://github.com/poanetwork/tokenbridge repository.